sofien-zaabi/ngx-multiselect/README.md

 # Angular 4/6/8 Multiselect

 Angular 2 multiselect component for web applications.
 Easy to integrate and use.
+It's not a plugin and there's no NPM module for it.
+I created this component to meet our needs in different projects and i published here, maybe it will help someone else.
+It has all the normal and simples features you would need in a multiselect component, if you don't find the features you are looking for you can change the source code to satisfy your need or you can use a real multiselect plugin with more complexe features.

 ## Table of Contents